ray-x/mkdn.nvim/README.md

 It is already implemented in lsp.
 But a Cmdline command is provided to open the table of content

 `MkdnToc` open table of content in quickfix `MkdnTocTelescope` open table of content in Telescope

+You can also use [navigator.lua](https://github.com/ray-x/navigator.lua) LspSymbol to navigate the table of content

 ## Config